 If you are looking for a good quality sunscreen with a physical and chemical property but with zinc as the primary ingredient then The Inkey List is your brand.
-It’s got a no-nonsense mantra where the packaging of all their products is quite basic while ingredients are absolute high-quality.
+It’s got a no-nonsense mantra where the packaging of all its products is quite basic while ingredients are high-quality.
 This particular sunscreen offers broad-spectrum protection of SPF 50+.
-It’s light-weight and easily spreadable and won’t clog your pores or leave a white cast on your skin.
+It’s lightweight and easily spreadable and won’t clog your pores or leave a white cast on your skin.

 Pros: Perfect for people who want the feel of a moisturiser in a sunscreen.
 Can be used under makeup and it’s got a high SPF of 50.